greg-raven/Uncommon-Sense/_posts/2014-08-28-losing-the-branches-of-our-government.md

 ---
-title: 'Losing the branches of our government'
+title: "Losing the branches of our government"
 layout: post
 categories:
 - government